FeepingCreature/feepingcreature.github.com/libcon.md

 A: Sorry.
 For what it's worth, you can get them [for cheap on Amazon.](http://www.amazon.com/Tyvek-Wristbands-orange-Party-Accessory/dp/B001SQOAEW/ref=sr_1_8?keywords=orange+wristband)

-A note to conference owners: feel free to decorate your armbands however you see fit.
+A note to convention owners: feel free to decorate your armbands however you see fit.

 Addendum: Privacy
 -----------------

-The basic assumption is that the conference floor is a public space; there is no expectation of privacy.
+The basic assumption is that the convention floor is a public space; there is no expectation of privacy.
 This is vital to allow evidence-gathering for misbehavior.
-If you want to create a conference where people can say things without fear of being blackmailed or getting hit with negative repercussions in their career, it is recommended to hand out official GoPros to Organizers, whose storage will be deleted after the Con.
+If you want to create a convention where people can say things without fear of being blackmailed or getting hit with negative repercussions in their career, it is recommended to hand out official GoPros to Organizers, whose storage will be deleted after the Con.

 Addendum: Psychology
 --------------------

 Q: Why orange armbands?

 A: Two effects.
 They create a group of people that is easily recognizeable as "responsible", creating a first-response layer of defense and a natural contact point in case of difficulties, and they create a _distinct, privileged caste of enforcers_ who are united by their shared adherence to a creed, hopefully beyond party lines.
 It is expected to be understood that when you put on the armband, you stop arguing about politics.
 It also must be emphasized that being a Community Organizer gives you no special privileges beyond what people choose to give you.
-However, for the good of the con, it is recommended that conference owners avoid secondguessing their organizers.
+However, for the good of the con, it is recommended that convention owners avoid secondguessing their organizers.

 Addendum: Philosophy
 --------------------